TalkingParents. A communication platform for co-parents. Sign in Open navigation

 One of the hardest parts of co-parenting is missing your child when they’re with their other parent.
 Your child’s toddler years are filled with so many special moments, and your little one may or may not be in your custody when they happen.
 From walking and talking for the first time to having their first haircut or playdate, neither you nor your co-parent will want to miss a single thing.

 TalkingParents makes it easy for co-parents to document and share special moments.
-You and your co-parent can take pictures and send them to each other with Secure Messaging, and you can easily view and download these images later through our Attachment Library tool.
+You and your co-parent can take pictures and send them to each other with Secure Messaging.
 With Video Calling, both parents can witness special firsts as they happen, and you can talk to your child even when you’re apart.

 TalkingParents is here to help you and your toddler